rslayday/m2c2kit-integration-guides/docs/metricwire.md

 ![Enable `catalyst_next_button` event to go next](metricwire_next.png "Enable `catalyst_next_button` event to go next")

-5. Enter URL you received from our documentation or Project Coordinator.
+5. Enter the cognitive assessment URL(s) from our documentation below.
 Make sure to modify URL to include magic params that inject identifiers from Metricwire:

 **`|*participantUserId*|` = participant_id (Participant Identifier)** <br>
 **`|*submissionSessionId*|` = session_id (Session Identifier)** <br>
 **`metricwire` = admin_type (Admistrative Type)** <br>

 Note.
 Make sure to update the **activity_name** for each cognitive assessment you want to use.
 Also, you will likely want to change the **number_of_trials** for each cognitive assessment.
-For testing purposes, you may want to keep this as is (number_of_trials=1) and update this later.
+For testing purposes, you may want to keep this as is (number_of_trials=2) and update this later.

 - activity_name possible values: `symbol-search`, `grid-memory`, `color-shapes`, `color-dots`